openthread/wpantund/README.md

 following design goals (in no specific order):

- *  Portability across Unix-like operating systems (currently supports Linux and OS X. BSD support should be fairly trivial to add)
+ *  Portability across Unix-like operating systems (currently supports Linux.
+BSD support should be fairly trivial to add)
  *  Require few runtime dependencies (DBus, with boost needed when building)
  *  Single-threaded architecture, with heavy use of asynchronous I/O